vasyaod/parental-control/README.md

 # Parental control

-This app is advantaged version of this script
+Allows to control user login time and spent time time in Linux OS.
+Basically his app is advantaged version of this script

 ```
 #!/bin/bash